 September 25, 2021: An Inspiring Chat

 The next morning, I went over to the main house for breakfast.
-Chantelle made me blueberry muffins and tea from a local plant called rose hip.
+Katie made me blueberry muffins and tea from a local plant called rose hip.
 We ended up having a 3-hour discussion.
-We bonded over our love of writing (Chantelle is a book author and newspaper columnist) and experiencing different cultures.
-Chantelle said that the only way to truly understand a culture is to be both an insider and outsider.
+We bonded over our love of writing and experiencing different cultures.
+Katie said that the only way to truly understand a culture is to be both an insider and outsider.
 By being an insider, one learns the traditions and frames of logic of a culture.
 By being an outsider, one can place those traditions and frames of logic into a wider context.
 I believe my understanding of American culture is deeper precisely because I have lived in different continents and regions of the country.

 Interior Alaska is off the tourist radar.
 The highlight is undoubtedly the natural scenery.
 The mountains and remote terrain are the best in the United States.
 But if you can find it, the culture is quite unique.
 The people, homesteader and Native, who choose to live in Interior Alaska during the winter are a hearty bunch who test the limits of human survival capabilities.